LiangSiyuan21/LiangSiyuan21.github.io/_pages/about.md

 I am currently a research fellow at the School of Computing, National University of Singapore.
 I obtained my Ph.D. in 2023, graduating from the State Key Laboratory of the Institute of Information Engineering, Chinese Academy of Sciences, under the tutelage of Professor Xiaochun Cao.
 I received my bachelor's degree in 2018 from the Innovation Class at the School of Software Engineering, Sichuan University.

-My research interests span machine learning and computer vision, including trustworthy machine learning and security for deep target detection.
+My research interests span machine learning and computer vision, including trustworthy machine learning and security for deep object detection.
 In addition, I maintain a strong interest in the security of multimodal foundational models.

 # 📝 Publications